kevynrdz/kevynrdz/README.md

 - 📚 Here you will find my project repositories (I update them periodically).
 - ✔️ Follow me on my social media to stay in touch.

+I am dedicated to the design, experimentation and development of products and services.
+I love creating new things and finding solutions to everyday problems.
+I believe that with a few things we can do a lot, putting a lot of effort and applying knowledge to make them work in the best possible way.

 # Interests
 - Maker Culture
 - Industrial & Product Design